murphsp1/ppi-css.com/docs/production_readme.markdown

 gcutil --service_version="v1beta16" --project="1040981951502" ssh  --zone="europe-west1-a" "test2"

+## Getting to Know Git and Git Hub ##
+As powerful as GIT can be, I found myself only using a few commands.

+First, I used git add with several different flags.
+To stage all new and modified files (but not deleted files), use:

+    git add .

+To stage all modified and deleted files (but not new files), use:

+    git add -u

+Or, if you want to be lazy and want to stage everything everytime (new, modified, and deleted files), use:

+    git add -A

+Next, the staged files must be committed and then pushed to GitHub.

+    git commit -m "insert great string for documentation here" git push -u origin master

+## Commands to Start App in Local Development Environment ##
+While Django isn't the most lightweight web framework in Python (hello Flask and others), "launching" the site in my local development environment is pretty simple.
+Compare the command line commands needed below to the rest of the blog.

+Note that I am running OS X 10.9 Mavericks on a Mac Book Air with 8 GB of 1600 MHz DDR 3.

+I first start my local postgres server:

+    postgres -D /usr/local/var/postgres

+I then start my local development server using the <a href="https://code.google.com/p/django-command-extensions/wiki/RunServerPlus" target="_blank">django-command-extensions</a> that enable some great debugging of your site in the browser.

+    python manage.py runserver_plus

+Database migrations are pretty similar to those in production:

+    ./manage.py schemamigration css0 --auto
+    ./manage.py migrate css0

 ## References ##
 There are a ton of different tutorials out there that helped me with my work.